SaschaDens/ldap-connector/README.md

 # Ldap-connector
-Provides an solution for authentication users with LDAP for Laravel 4.2.x
+Provides an solution for authentication users with LDAP for Laravel 5.0.x.
+It uses ADLDAP library to create a bridge between Laravel and LDAP

 ## Installation
 1. Install this package through Composer:

     ```js
-    composer require dsdevbe/ldap-connector:2.*
+    composer require dsdevbe/ldap-connector:3.*
     ```

 1. Change the authentication driver in the Laravel config to use the ldap driver.
-You can find this in the following file `app/config/auth.php`
+You can find this in the following file `config/auth.php`

     ```php
     'driver' => 'ldap',
     ```
 1. Create a new configuration file `ldap.php` in the configuration folder of Laravel `app/config/ldap.php` and modify to your needs.

+For more detail of the configuration you can always check on [ADLAP documentation](http://adldap.sourceforge.net/wiki/doku.php?id=documentation_configuration)
     ```php
     <?php